-(3)As Required
+BA408 (3) AUDITING II As Required

-This course is designed to provide accounting majors a handson experience in the use of techniques for the planning and conduct of audits of financial statements.
-Prerequisite: BA403 and Instructors consent required.
+This course is designed to provide accounting majors a hands-on experience in the use of techniques for the planning and conduct of audits of financial statements.
+Prerequisite: BA403 with a C grade or better and Instructors consent required.

-SPECIAL STUDIES IN ACCOUNTING As Required This course provides students with the opportunity to study, in depth, a particular area in Accounting and Auditing.
-Prerequisite: BA301, BA305, BA307, and BA403.
+SPECIAL STUDIES IN ACCOUNTING As Required

+This course provides students with the opportunity to study, in depth, a particular area in Accounting and Auditing.
+Prerequisites: BA301, BA305, BA307, and BA403 with a C grade or better in all 4 courses.